-Avertissement Les informations affichées sur le site de l'AJPN sont fournies par les personnes qui contribuent à l'enrichissement de notre base de données.
-Certaines, notamment les témoignages, ne peuvent être vérifiées par l'AJPN et ne peuvent donc pas être considérées d'une fiabilité totale.
+Avertissement Les informations affichées sur le site de ajpn.org sont fournies par les personnes qui contribuent à l'enrichissement de la base de données.
+Certaines, notamment les témoignages, ne peuvent être vérifiées par ajpn.org et ne peuvent donc pas être considérées d'une fiabilité totale.
 Nous citons les sources de ces informations chaque fois qu'elles nous sont communiquées.
 Toutes les demandes de rectification de données erronées sont bienvenues et, dans ce cas, les corrections nécessaires sont appliquées dans les meilleurs délais en citant la source de ces corrections.
-C'est par cette vigilance des visiteurs de notre site que nous pouvons assurer la qualité des informations conservées dans notre base de données.
+C'est par cette vigilance des visiteurs de notre site que nous pouvons assurer la qualité des informations conservées dans la base de données ajpn.org

 Justes parmi les Nations -

 Righteous among the Nations

 Gerechter unter den Völkern - Sprawiedliwy